Shaving vs trimming: what’s the difference?

 In the early 1870s, Japanese men began trimming their hair into styles known as “random cropping”.
-During the First World War, women around the globe started to trim their hair short because they are easier to manage.
+During the First World War, women around the globe started to trim their hair short because they were easier to manage.

 In the 1920s, the best-known short haircut was the bob.
 It became popular in 1915 when a famous dancer Irene Castle cut her hair short.
 In the 1920s, bobbed hair also became common among Japanese women, mainly actresses and “cut-hair girls” because they followed Western shortly trimmed haircuts.

-During the 1930s, Western men began to trim their hair short, in ways popularized by movie stars Douglas Fairbanks and Rudolph Valentino.
+During the 1930s, Western men began to trim their hair short in ways popularized by movie stars Douglas Fairbanks and Rudolph Valentino.
 Men trimmed their hair short and parted either on the side or in the middle.
-Men trimmed their hair short, in order to mimic the military crewcut, at the beginning of the Second World War.
+Men trimmed their hair short in order to mimic the military crewcut at the beginning of the Second World War.

 In the 1960s, women began to trim their hair in short modern cuts such as the pixie cut.
 During the 1980s, people trimmed their hair very short and adopted punk haircuts.